What separates the people that see explosive growth with content marketing from everyone else?

 Then, Benji did this again at ThinkApps, an app development company.

-When he started as Head of Marketing, ThinkApps had no blog.
+When he started as the Head of Marketing, ThinkApps had no blog.
 Plus it was in a technical niche — he had to write about building great web, mobile and wearable products, and attract product managers, CTOs, and CEOs from fast growth and enterprise companies.

 By implementing proven systems to attract the right audience (startup CEOs, product managers, and developers looking to build an app), he was able to grow their blog from 0 to 12,000 organic visitors in 6 months, and 0 to 35,000 unique visitors in 6 months: